Underbelly Files: The Man Who Got Away

 Underbelly Files: The Man Who Got Away is an Australian made-for-television movie that aired on 21 February 2011 on the Nine Network.
 It is the third of four television movies in the Underbelly Files series, the other three being Tell Them Lucifer was Here, Infiltration, and Chopper.
-It recounts the true story of British-Australian drug smuggler David McMillan, the only man ever to escape from Bangkok's Klong Prem prison.
+It recounts the true story of British-Australian drug smuggler David McMillan, the only man ever to escape from Bangkok's Klong Prem Central Prison.

 Synopsis

 The Man Who Got Away tells the true story of British-Australian drug smuggler David McMillan.
 McMillan came from a privileged background, but chose a life of crime, which put him on Interpol's Top Ten Most Wanted list.
 The love of his life was also his partner in crime, Clelia Vigano.
 Together McMillan and Vigano were an unstoppable force, or so they thought.